ezszoftver/OpenCLPhysics/README.md

 I would like write Physics Engine in C++ & OpenCL.
 You can build the source code Windows, Linux (maybe MacOS).
+I would like, it support concave RigidBodies.

-If source code have Bug, please write here: erdoszoltan256@gmail.com or here: https://facebook.com/ezszoftver
+If source code have Bug, or you have good Idea, then please write here: erdoszoltan256@gmail.com or here: https://facebook.com/ezszoftver